List of least used railway stations of Great Britain: Period between 2007 and 2008

 The least used station in this period was Crosskeys.
 The only reason it earnt this title was due to the station only being reopened during this period, and there was not enough time for the station to get a proper usage.
 It is located on the Ebbw Valley Railway in Wales and is served with one train an hour in each direction on Monday to Saturday, and approximately one train every two hours on a Sunday.
+Similarly, the second-placed Llanhilleth railway station reopened during this period and usage figures rose significantly in subsequent years.
 The statistics for this period showed the top five least used stations to be: